Vegan Guide to Laos

-The Vegan Food Quest Western food fix favourites come from 2 places; 1) Joma (a small local chain of coffee shops) where they have detailed ingredients lists and every vegan’s favourite – hummus – and 2) Noy’s Fruit Heaven in Vientiane who makes a fairly decent falafel.
+Vegan Food Quest favourite Western food came from 2 places; 1) Joma (a small local chain of coffee shops) where they have detailed ingredients lists and every vegan’s favourite – hummus – and 2) Noy’s Fruit Heaven in Vientiane who makes a fairly decent falafel.

 So that’s it, our brief Vegan Guide to Laos.
 Did we miss out your favourite place?
 Or like us, were you a bit underwhelmed with the vegan food in Laos?
 Let us know by leaving a comment below!

 You can even come and stay with us at Vegan Villa which is our 100% vegan Airbnb in Siem Reap, Cambodia